 Corticosteroids have some interesting effects on the body, most of which are helpful in situations where you would need to escape from danger.
 They can increase your blood pressure and blood sugar, which are very important for someone running for their life.
 In dangerous situations, your body will need all the energy it can get and can’t be wasting resources on anything not necessary at that moment.
 Cortisol helps accomplish that by toning down certain processes in your body that take a lot of energy to maintain.
 Your immune system consists of many cells that use a lot of energy, and steroids are very powerful in their ability to put these inflammatory processes on hold.

 Many dermatological diseases are related to a dysfunctional or overactive immune system.
 If we have a way to “tone down” a person’s immune system, we can treat a lot of common skin conditions.
 If a skin disease is located on certain areas of the body, we can apply topical corticosteroids to those areas to calm down the immune system and improve the skin condition.
 That’s why topical corticosteroids have become a popular tool for dermatologists to use in treating patients.
 After reading this article, I hope that you have a better understanding of what topical steroids are and why your dermatologist may prescribe them!

-Michael Ryan is a medical student at the University of Texas Medical Branch interested in dermatology.
+Michael Ryan is a PGY-3 Dermatology Resident at The University of Texas Health Science Center at Houston, McGovern Medical School.
 He enjoys working as a medical volunteer and giving presentations at local schools about sun protection.